 In Hawaiian, “manoa” means deep and solid, and those are the flavors you’ll find in the chocolate at bean-to-bar factory Manoa Chocolate Hawaii.
 All of the beans are grown in Hawaii, making this Kailua shop a true local spot.
 That commitment to local farm-to-chocolate production continues in their bars’ flavors, which are infused with local coffee, sea salt and lavender.

 Annelise R. / Yelp

-One of the oldest candy businesses in the country, Schimpff’s Confectionary in Jeffersonville, Indiana, is half chocolate shop, half museum, which makes it a charming tourist destination on its own.
-Beyond the collection of candy-making history here, the chocolates are old-fashioned and scrumptious.
-Don’t leave without picking up some caramel-covered marshmallows, which are called “mojeskas” in this part of the country.
+One of the oldest family-owned candy businesses in the country, Schimpff’s Confectionery in Jeffersonville, Indiana, is half chocolate shop, half museum.
+Beyond the collection of candy-making history, the chocolates are old-fashioned favorites like cordial cherries and cinnamon red hot creams.
+Don’t leave without picking up some caramel-covered marshmallows, which are called “Modjeskas,” a term unique to this part of the country.

 Cocoa Dolce Artisan Chocolates/Yelp